 All links go directly to official Ashton, Nebraska government websites.

 Sherman County is served by the Sherman County Sheriff's Office and several municipal police departments.
-The Loup City Police Department is the primary law enforcement agency within the city limits of Loup City, handling local policing duties and coordinating with the Sheriff's Office on larger investigations.
-Other communities, such as Ashton and Hazard, rely on the Sheriff's Office for law enforcement services.
-These agencies work together to address major crimes and ensure public safety across the county.
+The Loup City Police Department handles local policing duties within the city limits of Loup City, coordinating with the Sheriff's Office on larger investigations.
+Smaller communities in the area, including Ashton and Hazard, rely directly on the Sheriff's Office for law enforcement services.
+These agencies collaborate to address major crimes and maintain public safety throughout the county.

 Jail & Inmate Records

-The Sherman County Jail, located in Loup City, is the primary detention facility for individuals arrested within the county.
-The booking process involves photographing and fingerprinting the detainees, and their information is entered into the county's records system.
-Inmates can be searched through the Sheriff's Office, which provides information on current detainees and their charges.
-Visitation rules are specific to the facility, allowing family and friends to visit inmates during designated hours.
+The Sherman County Jail, located in Loup City, is the primary detention facility For people arrested anywhere within Sherman County.
+The booking process involves photographing and fingerprinting detainees, with their information entered into Sherman County's records system.
+Inmates can be searched through the Sheriff's Office, which provides current information on detainees and their charges.
+Visitation rules are specific to the facility, allowing family and friends to visit during designated hours.

 Arrest Records